 The call center services industry is full of such surprises where underdogs have gone on to bag plum clients and become success stories overnight.
 So anything is possible in the magical world of outsourcing.
 Dreams are big and so are the realizations!

-In a country which has a billion people India has poverty, squalor and illiteracy but at the same time India has another side to her which is young, enterprising, and full of highly skilled, educated, professionals with the fire in their bellies to achieve success.
+In a country that has a billion people, India has poverty, squalor, and illiteracy but at the same time, India has another side to her which is young, enterprising, and full of highly skilled, educated, professionals with the fire in their bellies to achieve success.
 They are determined to do what it takes to reach the top-of-the tops, just like Jamal (the main protagonist of Slumdog Millionaire) who faces all odds with courage and dexterity to emerge a winner in the end.